 Fill out a Free Case Evaluation form to get started.

 The victims of power morcellators have filed a class action lawsuit against the corporations that released this product into the market.
 If you or someone you love went through a hysterectomy procedure that resulted in the spread of cancer because of a power morcellator, you may be entitled to legal action.

-The experienced and dedicated attorneys at the Lynch Law Firm will provide you with a free consultation to review your case and determine if you are entitled to file a power morcellator lawsuit and seek the justice you deserve.
+The experienced and dedicated attorneys at the Lynch Law Firm, PC will provide you with a free consultation to review your case and determine if you are entitled to file a power morcellator lawsuit and seek the justice you deserve.